phaustin/quantecon-example/book/docs/pandas.md

 [EUROSTAT](https://ec.europa.eu/eurostat/data/database) and the World Bank) are free to use.

-For now let\'s work through one example of downloading and plotting data
+For now let's work through one example of downloading and plotting data
 --- this time from the World Bank.

 The World Bank [collects and organizes